web3masons/oracle-bridge/README.md

 Again, this is the most basic example and there is room for many improvements and optimisations, such as:

+- Work out the best scheme for Oracle selection
 - Support ERC20 deposits
 - One contract for multiple assets and chains
 - Implementaiton of metatransactions to eliminate the need of users to spend gas